shispring/eEducation/en/adapter_data_provider.md

 ## Adapter
-> Adapter encapsulation original Agora APIs in e-Edu situation
+> Adapter encapsulate original Agora APIs for e-Edu scenario

 For example, before joining class, you should set related profile to make your client work properly and have the optimization for e-Edu situation.